WORLD CUP 2026

 When to BUY, SELL, or SKIP

 The ±5% threshold filters out noise.
 Markets are rarely perfectly efficient, but small gaps often close before you can act on them.
 A BUY signal at +5% means you have meaningful edge.
-A BUY signal at +20% means the market is significantly mispriced — size accordingly (see the Kelly Criterion calculator for position sizing).
+A BUY signal at +20% means the market is significantly mispriced — size accordingly with the Kelly Criterion calculator.
+To surface those large gaps without checking every contract by hand, run the Mispricing Scanner, which ranks the widest market-versus-model divergences across Kalshi and Polymarket in one pass, then bring the strongest candidate back here to confirm the edge before you take a position.

 A SELL signal means the market is overpricing the YES outcome relative to your estimate.
 If you already hold YES contracts, this is a signal to exit.
 If you don't hold a position, you can consider buying NO — which on Kalshi is simply the inverse of the YES price.